LongReach/stock-and-options-analyzer/README.md

 ### Error about another client accessing IB from a different IP address

 You might have the IB app open on your phone (needed for authentication when you log on to a live trading account).
 Close it.

+### No market data during competing live session

+Sometimes efforts to get options Greeks will fail because of an error, `No market data during competing live session`.
+Try closing the Gateway and reopening it.

+### Limitations on historical price data for an option

+`No data of type EODChart is available for the exchange 'BEST' and the security type 'Option' and '1 d' and '1 day'`: When getting historical price data for an option, must use a smaller bar size than one-day.